1st Gas Engineers Ltd Information for Landlords

 Ensure gas pipework is maintained and repaired, flues and appliances are in a safe condition

 Ensure a gas safety check on all gas appliances and flue is carried out annually.
-Your tenants can report you to HSE if you don't provide one, so it's important to remember!
+Tenants can report Landlords to HSE if this is not carried out, so it's important to remember!

-Keep a record of each safety check (CP12 Certificate / Landlord's Gas Safety Record) until 2 further checks have taken place
+Keep a record of each safety check (CP12 Certificate / Landlord's Gas Safety Certificate) until 2 further checks have taken place

 Issue a copy of the gas safety check (CP12 Certificate / Landlord's Gas Safety record) to your tenants within 28 days of the check or to any new tenant before they move in